MicrosoftDocs/fabric-docs/docs/data-engineering/microsoft-spark-utilities.md

 - View the Snapshots of each notebook run record in the output, debug/monitor your notebook tasks conveniently.

-- Get the exit value of each executive activities and use them in downstream tasks.
+- Get the exit value of each executive activity and use them in downstream tasks.

 You can also try to run the mssparkutils.notebook.help("runMultiple") to find the example and detailed usage.